East of the Dnipro River: Places to visit in Dnipro

 We were also impressed with what we saw.
 We came to Dnipro because we wanted to see the city’s Soviet-era architecture, explore a couple of its abandoned buildings (we didn’t have much luck on that score) and generally experience a side of Ukraine that (hopefully) would be different for us, given that up until that point we had only been to places in the west of the country.
 Dnipro ticked the boxes on all of these accounts.

-What there is to see and do in Dnipro
+What to do in Dnipro

 Walking along Dnipro’s riverside promenade is one of the best ways to initially orientate yourself.
 Starting at Monastyrskiy Island and heading along to the now abandoned Parus Hotel, here are the places of interest we found along the way: